 Signal Descriptions – Common

 The pins shown in this section are common to both the Primary and Secondary Connectors.
 All pin directions are from the perspective of the baseboard.

+The add-in card shall implement protection methods to prevent leakage paths between the Vaux and Vmain power domains in the event that a NIC is powered down in a powered up baseboard.

-Note: Pins that are only used on Primary Connector 28-pin OCP bay are defined in Section 4.5.
+Note: Pins that are only used on Primary Connector 28-pin OCP bay are defined in Section 3.5.